jgoodhcg/expo-cljs-starter/README.md

 - Start shadow-cljs
 ```
 $ shadow-cljs watch app
-;; wait for first compile to finish or expo gets confused
+;; Wait for first compile to finish or expo gets confused
 ```

 - (In another terminal) Start expo